CenturyLinkCloud/PublicKB/Managed Services/managed-operating-system-frequently-asked-questions.md

 * Access Management – We take responsibility for user policies, administration and password management enforcement.
 * Configuration Management – We confirm the initial install and basic functionality using an OS image built on vendor-recommended best-practices &amp; years of industry experience.
 * Change Management – We provide access to OS-level change data performed by CenturyLink staff, along with robust ITIL-based internal changed control.
 * Patch/Update Management – With support available for all critical and vendor-recommended patches, we ensure only OS vendor-recommended patches are installed.
+Please see the [patching article](../Managed Services/managed-os-operating-system-patching-and-update-processes.md) for more details.
 * Security – We secure the OS with industry-standard anti-virus protection, regular virus and malware signature updates, and additional OS-level hardening to mitigate risk.

 **How do I create a Managed VM?**